helmedeiros/blog/content/en/posts/2014-04-11-hadoop-and-the-big-data-ecosystem.md

 seo_noindex: null
 dsq_thread_id: null
 categories:
   - Technology
   - Agile
 tags:
   - big data
   - hadoop
   - qconsp
   - Todd Lipcon
-subtitle: Software development concepts and practices
+subtitle: Navigate the Hadoop ecosystem evolution—from Google's MapReduce origins to modern frameworks like Spark, Sqoop, and Flume that handle terabytes of data with KISS principles
 ---

 Why should we worry?